leikareipa/wray/README.md

     - Emitted to ask the parent thread to log a given piece of information.

 # Performance
-Below are results from [perf-tests/perftest1.html](perf-tests/perftest1.html) as of [e362182](https://github.com/leikareipa/wray/tree/e362182d8d5500e73372971ddf9b067fa4dd6ae0) on various platforms.
-The values given are thousands of samples per second.
+Below are results from [perf-tests/perftest1.html](perf-tests/perftest1.html) as of [858a5bf](https://github.com/leikareipa/wray/tree/858a5bf9ed8ea06a0fd8de5f96aee112ca53aac9) on various platforms.
+The values given are thousands of samples per second, with standard deviations in parentheses.
 The browsers are the latest corresponding stable versions at the time.
+A dash indicates that the test has not been run.

 <table>
     <tr>